Feature Friday: An Online Teaching Success Story (Kristen Shrewsbury)

 “TESL 426 is the best online class I have taken.
 Dr. Shrewsbury started the class with an introduction setting clear and empathetic class expectations.
 It helped me and other students going into the class by alleviating anxiety and uncertainty surrounding school in general.
 The asynchronous classes has the perfect balance between reading and video.
 Lastly, thank you for having synchronous classes.
 Frequent break out rooms and group works helped me keep a sense of community.”
 Seri Bell Ha, senior

 Faculty and students, we are here to support you.
-As JMU moves toward online learning after Thanksgiving, we encourage faculty and students to take advantage of all the help JMU Libraries has to offer:
+We encourage faculty and students to take advantage of all the help JMU Libraries has to offer:

 - Library resources for online learning